vinceglb/FileKit/README.md

 }
 ```

-In all other cases, FileKit is ready to use without any initialization.
+In all other cases, you can use FileKit without initialization.

 ## 📄 File Picker